 Constitutionality, Legislative Issues, Policy Design

-Leslie Hiner directs the educational programs and state relations of The Friedman Foundation for Educational Choice.
+Leslie Hiner is vice president of programs at EdChoice, formerly the Friedman Foundation for Educational Choice.
 In her work for the legacy foundation of Nobel Laureate Economist Milton Friedman and his equally gifted wife, economist Rose Friedman, she strives to advance the Friedman’s vision of universal school choice to improve educational outcomes and preserve individual liberty.

 Leslie has been published and quoted in several national and state publications, including the Wall Street Journal, Washington Times, The Hill, Atlanta Journal Constitution, National Review, Zman Magazine, World, Los Angeles Times, Federalist Society’s DocketWatch, School Reform News, Real Clear Policy, and Watchdog, and has appeared on television and radio shows and podcasts from coast to coast including ChoiceMediaTV, The Heartland Institute, The Morning Blaze, The MiddleGround, and Issues in Education.
 She is a frequent speaker on the topic of school choice at national, state and local events, and testifies often before state legislatures.

 Leslie serves on the Schools That Can National Advisory Board.
 She is an appointee to the U. S. Commission on Civil Rights Indiana State Advisory Committee, and also serves as an appointee to the Indianapolis City-County Ethics Commission.